Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/exporting-and-analysis.md

 If the SourceAsset csv data is not suitable for your needs, then the BuildReport API and other parts of the Unity API can be used to extract other data.

-The SourceAsset data could potentially be combined and cross referenced with data output by the [Analyse feature of UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/blob/main/UnityDataTool/README.md#analyzeanalyse).
 You might also mix in information about the dependencies between the Source Assets.
 Or use the [dependency](https://docs.unity3d.com/Documentation/ScriptReference/AssetBundleManifest.GetAllDependencies.html) relationship of AssetBundles.
-In the case of AssetBundles, the Source Asset data could also help find data that is duplicated in more than one AssetBundle.

-Another possible direction would be to import the SourceAsset data from multiple builds into the same database, and then run queries to compare the builds and pinpoint the differences.

-Tip: For even faster export speed it might work well to write a Unity script that imports the data directly into a database, instead of using an intermediate CSV file.
+### Alternatives

+The csv export feature described above available remains useful as a way to bring data into spreadsheet products, which offer analysis and visualization tools that can handle quite large datasets.

+However for very large data (millions of objects or larger) then databases can offer much better performance.

+[UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/blob/main/Documentation/buildreport.md) now supports importing BuildReports directly into an sqlite database.
+UnityDataTools is more technical than the BuildReportInspector, but this approach bypasses the need to use the Unity Editor and BuildReportInspector.